badjeff/zmk-paw3395-driver/README.md

 # PAW3395 driver wrapper for ZMK

-This an input subsystem module, that grant ability to call a non-disclosed PAW3395 driver library.
+This is an [ZMK](https://zmk.dev) pointer input module, that grant ability to call a non-disclosed PAW3395 driver library.

 > [!CAUTION]
 > This module is build for nRF52840 Cortex-m4 MCU.
 Only tested on Xiao BLE.
 Any register address and control value regarding to PAW3395 datasheet is not available in this module under PixArt's NDA.